All Episodes

 There's nothing they can impeach him for.

-But what's really going on here is a de facto impeachment, and the drive-by media is leading it in uh uh I think concert with the Democrat Party.
+But what's really going on here is a de facto impeachment.

-There is no they they're literally trying to destroy this administration and everybody who has any semblance of power within it.
+They're literally trying to destroy this administration and everybody who has any semblance of power within it.

-Since they can't do it via the uh constitutional process, there's no question that that is what's happening.
+Since they can't do it via the constitutional process, there's no question that that is what's happening.

-Uh dating back to Florida 2000, and there are numerous things in between.
+They literally despise and hate the guy, dating back to Florida 2000, and there are numerous things in between.

 The purpose here is to force a bunch of scared Republicans to vote for it.

-Uh the the the other Republicans that I'm talking about here are in the General House caucus.
+The other Republicans that I'm talking about here are in the General House caucus.

-And what they're trying to do is to uh is to scare some of these Republicans to force them to vote for it, and if these Republicans don't, then the plan I think is for the Democrats to use it against them in the next election.
+And if these Republicans don't, then the plan, I think, is for the Democrats to use it against them in the next election.

-The liberals do not care that it feeds the propaganda mill of the enemy and emboldens them.
+The Liberals do not care that it feeds the propaganda mill of the enemy and emboldens them.

 In fact, they've told him to keep his mouth shut.